verils/gotemplate4j/README.md

 class Data {
     private String greeting;

-    // Go style naming is supported, and it will be choose in prior, but we sugguest useing java style naming private String Greeting;
+    // Go style naming is supported, and it will be choose in prior, but we recommend using java style naming private String Greeting;
 }
 ```